pgpj/vlc-context-layer-reproducibility/README.md

 ## Scope and provenance

 The previously submitted R1 archive did not contain the original simulation code, datasets, seeds, weights, or logs.
 Therefore, the material in this archive implements the **new, fixed R2 controlled protocol** used for the revised ablation, repeated-run SNR study, missingness analysis, overhead calculation, and aggregated CDF.
-It must not be described as recovered historical code.

 ## Contents